 1 | def compute_pca(X: np.ndarray, n_components: int) -> tuple[np.ndarray, np.ndarray]: |

-Deep learning networks are basically just chains of linear transformations with nonlinear functions in between.
+Deep learning networks are chains of linear transformations with nonlinear functions in between.
 Each layer does:

 $$h = \sigma(Wx + b)$$